jgcarpenter dot com

 Rachel Metz spoke with me about the big ethical claims of a new chatbot-on-the-block for her Bloomberg article New ChatGPT Challenger Emerges With Claude.

-I was recently on the Tomorrow, Today podcast and the conversation flowed with interviewer and host Nash Flynn in the episode "Artificial intelligence, robots, love, and humanity with Dr. Julie Carpenter".
+I was on the Tomorrow, Today podcast and the conversation flowed with interviewer and host Nash Flynn in the episode "Artificial intelligence, robots, love, and humanity with Dr. Julie Carpenter".
 Nash asked about my observations of user adoption and trust issues during the Y2k era, and I connect that to the immediate push afterwards to repair user trust to prepare people for the normalization of accepting the web for retail, online commerce, and e-mail for everyday communication.
 We also talked about the potential benefits and challenges behind using AI today in therapy (e.g., robots and chatbots), the data and privacy issues we all negotiate with smart technologies and the social networks that we have come to depend upon, the socioeconomics of tech accessiblity, how capitalism and emerging tech is sold to people, ethics, death, uploading consciousness, consent, gender, and ablesim.

 Follow me on Mastodon @jgcarpenter@fediscience.org